-This section presents the digital forensics study that we carried out in order to assess the existence of communication records in physical memory produced by web-based messaging applications.
-This study lays the ground for the subsequent development of a forensic tool for automatic extraction of such records.
+This section presents the digital forensics study that we carried out in order to assess the existence of communication records in physical memory produced by messaging applications.
+This study lays the ground for the subsequent development of a forensic tool which enables the automatic extraction of such records.

-2.1 Goals of the Forensics Study
+2.1.
+Goals of the forensics study